 What does amaranth porridge taste like?

 Amaranth porridge has a nutty, malty, earthy flavour.
 The grains are teeny and have a nice chew to them.
 On its own, amaranth is quite neutral tasting, but in this amaranth porridge recipe, adding mashed banana whilst cooking gives it a delicious natural sweetness that makes it really more-ish.

-Amaranth is such a neglected gluten-free foodstuff.
-Its earthy undertones maybe put some people off of it but I’ve really got into those sorts of flavours of late.
-And anyway, when you make anything into porridge, you can mask all sorts with a good dollop of peanut butter or fresh berries and banana.
+Some people are perhaps put off by its earthy undertones but I’ve really got into those sorts of flavours recently.
+And anyway, you can make anything taste good with a good dollop of peanut butter, fresh berries and banana.

 I often suggest sweetening things with honey or maple syrup, but at home, I generally just sweeten things like porridge naturally using banana.
 Mash one up in a bowl and when your amaranth porridge is ready, pour the contents of the pan on top of the banana and mix it together.
 The result is a delicately sweetened creamy breakfast bowl with added fibre, and no 11am sugar crash.

-- 1 cup dry uncooked amaranth
+- 1 cup amaranth, uncooked

 - 3 cups milk (I used Alpro Soy Light)